Your first deployment

 https://<cid>.ipfs.aleph.sh/

-You can also assign a custom domain (planned for v1.1, not yet shipped).
-For v1, the gateway URL is the canonical address.
+You can also attach a custom domain so each deploy serves at your own host.
+Until you do, the gateway URL is the canonical address.

 When something breaks